cardano-foundation/CIPs/CIP-XXXX/README.md

 before, as the effects mattered.
 This notably meant we previously couldn't regard code which result wasn't used as dead code.
 With this change, it's possible to entirely elide such (now) dead code.

+One minor effect of this CIP is that evaluation strategy is less important, meaning that you could theoretically take a script in this new language and evaluate it lazily, without breaking anything.

 ## Specification

 The changes below would need to take effect in a new ledger era and Plutus version.